Agroforestry

 2008

 Schneebeli M, Matzler C, Wolf S, Eugster W (2008) X-band opacity of a tropical tree canopy and its relation to intercepted rain, eddy fluxes and other meteorological variables.
-Microwave Radiometry and Remote Sensing of the Environment, Microrad 2008. doi: external page10.1109/MICRAD.2008.4579514
+Microwave Radiometry and Remote Sensing of the Environment, Microrad 2008. doi: external page 10.1109/MICRAD.2008.4579514

 JavaScript has been disabled in your browser